ksalamone59/PHY-504-Final-Project/README.md

 ANSI color coding help: https://gist.github.com/RabaDabaDoba/145049536f815903c79944599c6f952a

 This code makes use of tuples of length 3; this was done by using https://en.cppreference.com/w/cpp/utility/tuple

+**DESCRIPTION OF THE CODE**

+The code is commented fairly well, but to go over it briefly here: the class __game__ holds the actual declarations and variables needed for the worlde game: calling the dictionary and closing it, getting a random word from the dictionary, handling the I/O with the user while playing the game, storing the answer, and then communicating the results of the game to the player afterwards.
+The derived __player__ class (child class of game) in turn simply handles the player itself: from outputting the results of the game, to initializing the game upon the creation of a player.

 **RUNNING THE CODE**